alvroble/pydnssec-prover/README.md

 # PyDNSSEC Prover

+> **⚠️ WARNING: This is a Work In Progress (WIP)**
+>
+> This Python port is still under active development and may have bugs or incomplete features.
+> The API is not yet stable and may change between versions.
+Use at your own risk.
+>
+> For production use, consider using the original Rust implementation: [dnssec-prover](https://github.com/TheBlueMatt/dnssec-prover)

 A Python port of [dnssec-prover](https://github.com/TheBlueMatt/dnssec-prover): DNSSEC validation based on RFC 9102 proofs.
 This library provides offline DNSSEC validation capabilities.

 > **Note**: This is a Python port of the original Rust implementation by [Matt Corallo](https://github.com/TheBlueMatt).
 The original Rust crate can be found at [TheBlueMatt/dnssec-prover](https://github.com/TheBlueMatt/dnssec-prover).